mr2dark/highloadcup/goldrush/examples/stub_server/README.md

 Default value:
 `DEFAULT_RATE_LIMIT="1000 per second"`

+### `SERVER_SEED`
+A seed for the stub server's random number generator.
+Used primarily for treasure map generation.
+Also accounts for some random effects like `50x` errors.

+Default value:
+`SERVER_SEED=0`

 ## Running with Docker

 To run the server on a Docker container, please execute the following from the root directory: